NyxIsBad/hijiri.dev-urara/urara/site-index/akguides/gearguide/+page.svelte.md

 - A comparison of the Holy Chant and Forest Wound sets:
   - The Holy Chant set gives 12% detail damage dealt and 35% cdmg is the most powerful orange core set you can have at level 90.
 This means you use level 90 cards.
   - Forest Wound set gives 12% detail damage, 35% cdmg
   - Note that the set bonus is not better!
-The advantage from crafting s1 is an extra 2% penetration from higher level cards.
+The advantage from crafting s1 is an extra 1% pen per gear item from higher level cards.
 However, the cost of acquiring cores/recipes/etc can make this very unlikely to be worth it if you're not rich.
 That money may be better spent fortifying armor or preparing for s5+.
   - This is the reason why I only recommend crafting Forest armor for very rich people - you would craft this exclusively for raw stats/2% pen ;D
 - [S5 Gazing Time](https://www.aurakingdom-db.com/item/19744-eternias-time-travel-hat) - This is a free set, which is super nice.
 Because you can exchange for tons of copies of this from VOE (which you should have been running), you can also easily get this to a very high star for free.
 Use LP to get each to 3 stars, then combine those.
-  - Provides 10% dmg%, 10% detail damage to all elements.
+  - Provides 10% dmg%, 10% damage dealt to all elements.
+  - Provides you the same amount of pen as s1 gear while being much cheaper
   - This upgrade loses you all of the cdmg from holy chant, along with 2% d-dmg, BUT: Allows you to use s1 enchant cards (eg more pen) and higher base stats.
 This makes it a compelling upgrade for those at s5 who need a minor power boost, while being almost completely free.

 **Bottom Armor**